nasa/fmdtools/docs/Development Guide.rst

 		* Asset/Agent(s)					(individual system models)
 		* AgentController(s)				(coordinator which issues commans to each system)

 Note that, unlike other model types, System of Systems models very often will have multiple copies of functions and flows instantiated in the model.
 As a result, it is important to use dedicated model structures to the overall structure from being intractible.
 Specifically multiple copies of flows can be handled using the `MultiFlow` class while Communications between agents can be handled using the `CommsFlow` class.
-The `typegraph` graph representation can be used to represent the model as just the types involved (rather than all instantiations).
+The `ModelTypeGraph` graph representation can be used to represent the model as just the types involved (rather than all instantiations).
 In general, it can be helpful to create tests/analyses for individual agents in addition to the overall system.

 Use model constructs to simplify your code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^